Not all of these problems are easy to correct. Read about Marshmallow the chicken here

 Can I Do The Taping Myself Or Do I Need A Veterinarian To Do It?

 It takes a person with a gentle touch who is experienced raising baby birds of the same species as yours, to handle routine spraddle-leg cases.
-That person might be a veterinarian. it might be an aviculturalist, a wildlife rehabilitator, a veterinary technician or a human nurse.
-The angel of success lands on the shoulder of those with talent, experience and dedication – not necessarily credentials.
-Once a bird’s skeletal growth has slowed or stopped, it generally does take a veterinarian with considerable bird experience to help.
-Those birds may need anesthetics: They may need analgesics: Bones may need to be cut and re-positioned to gain any semblance of a normal leg and grasp.
-You can read about some of the techniques I use here and here
+That person might be a veterinarian. it might be an aviculturalist, an experienced wildlife rehabilitator, a veterinary technician or a human nurse.
+The angel of success lands on the shoulder of those with talent, experience and dedication – seldom someone with college credentials, but someone with a gentle touch and plenty of avian experience.
+However, once a bird’s skeletal growth has slowed or stopped, it generally does take a veterinarian with considerable bird experience to perform complex procedures.
+In those cases, birds may need anesthetics: They may need post surgical analgesics (pain killers) such as metacam: However all of this class of drugs are much more toxic to birds than to people or dogs. (see here)

 This morning a lady arrived with an immature bird that she thought needed leg surgery because it could not walk.
-It was what we down on the Border call a Hell Diver.
+It was grebe, what we down her on the Border a Hell Diver.
 I explained to her that that is how God intended them to look.
 So I took down the blender.
 Went to the freezer for some some mullet, bluegills and night crawlers and made the bird a malt.